top of page

 Alien Land Bills

-Alien land bills, also known as alien land laws, are aimed at restricting the landownership rights of immigrants, particularly those of Asian descent.
+Alien land bills, also known as alien land laws upon passage, have historically restricted the landownership and property rights of immigrants, particularly those of Asian descent.
+They are being revived today.

 Latest developments